Chain Reaction Foundation Ltd

 He is involved in many major charities including: Launched and Led, The National Breast Cancer Campaign; President, Arthritis Australia; Chairman and Founder, Osteoporosis Australia; Chairman, KidsXpress; Chairman, Advisory Board, Cambodian Children’s Fund and Patron of a host of other charities.

-Hon John Hood
+The Hon.
+John Hood

-Hon John Hood
+The Hon.
+John Hood

 Business Advisor

-John Hood is a company Director with a considerable business background with George Wimpey Ltd, Chemical Bank, Chase Manhattan and JP Morgan - all in London.
+John is a company Director with a considerable business background with George Wimpey Ltd, Chemical Bank, Chase Manhattan and JP Morgan - all in London.
 He is a Director of The Parent Practice UK and Bellanga Pastoral Co Australia.
 He comes to Chain Reaction Foundation as a business advisor.

 Prof Abd-Elmasih Malak, AM